I’m a Rum Lover and closeted rum geek. I like to sail… to laugh… and to drink rum, and to talk about rum. But it’s often lonely out here.

 I find that I really like it when someone lists their top 5 or 10 favorites.
 Assuming some level of common tasting experience, It gives me a better feel of how their tastes might compare to mine.
 While a Melville-like description of the tastes and sensations in a published review may be fun to read, I find my own tastes change too often to make any particular grading more than a snapshot in time .
 Hell, most of us can’t give a consistent answer about what our favorite rums are, so how does a rating of “96” translate to an individual and personal value judgement over anything more than a week?
 I’m certainly not skilled enough to handle that task.

 I’m particularly interested in the Honesty in Labeling and Rum Classification debates and have opinions and ideas that I’d like to contribute to the discussion.
-I will do that in one of my first posts.
-I hope my contribution will be positive and even valuable.
+I hope my contributions will be positive and even valuable.

 The motivation behind writing this blog is my difficulty in finding places that offer interesting and varied selections of rum on their menus or store shelves.
 The immediate impetus was a conversation I had with the spirits buyer at one of my local hangouts about expanding their selection of quality rum.
 It wasn’t the first conversation like that with other buyers and managers, but that interaction inspired me to me write a few thoughts on how I might help improve things.
-I expect that will be one of the first topics I tackle here.
 I also want to highlight those places that already do it well.

 I’m also a hater.
 I admit it, I am a genuine hater of the archaic three tiered system of alcohol distribution and control that the US has endured since the end of Prohibition.
 The three tier system is corrupt, serves only the well financed and well connected and needs to be reformed.

 Discussion of Rum’s current events, Rum History, the future of Rum and the enjoyment of Rum all have places here.